artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/20fall/hw3/hw3.md

 **[5 pts, manually graded]** You should be defining your own evaluation function when the depth has reached or the game has ended.
 This can be quite similar to the reward function of the Q-Learning Agent, or it can be totally different.
 Any reasonably good evaluation function should get you full points.

 **[20 points]** Your droid will play with our pre-trained Q-Learning Agent for 5 minutes or 100 games, whichever comes first, and a minimum of 20 games must be played (otherwise you get 0 points).
 You should tune your search depth to be reasonable so that it won't take too long for each round (you can also make it adaptive by having a timer).
-The number of **winning** games over the total games played are the percentage of the total 20 points you get.
-For example, if you finished 100 games in 5 minutes, you won for 80 games, drew for 8 games and lost for 12 games, then you get $$20 \times .8 = 16$$ points.
+The games you **won** worth 1, and the games you **drawn** worth .5, that over the total games played is the percentage of the total 20 points you get.
+For example, if you finished 100 games in 5 minutes, you won for 80 games, drew for 8 games and lost for 12 games, then you get $$20 \times (80 + 8 \times .5 ) /100 = 16.8$$ points.

 You will be seeing your score in the autograder after you submit.